Blood Death Knight Gear, Tier Sets & BiS – Legion 7.3.5

 provide a significant increase to survivability and DPS.
 Due to Versatility's positive interaction with

 , every single cast should heal for more than 10% of max HP and trigger the Runic Power return unless you are affected by a healing reduction effect or have zero Versatility.
-Although they are poorly itemized, the legendary effect is strong enough to make them BiS.
+Although they are poorly itemized, the legendary effect is strong enough to make them a top-tier option.

 is a good offensive and defensive tool.
 Its cooldown is reasonably short for a 30% absorb shield, and a percentage health-based shield is really useful for Blood.
 It is a pretty useful trinket, both as a modest defensive cooldown and for maximizing single target dps.